Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Empirical Performance and Comparisons

-First, we compare the {\it average} wealth trajectories under different strategies over 100 independent experiments, each (except the S\&P 500 index) with 10 randomly selected S\&P 500 constituents.\footnote{In our experiments, whenever a sample wealth trajectory hits zero the remainder of the trajectory is set to be zero.} They are depicted in Figure \ref{fig:wealth}.
-These trajectories average out outliers and provide ``first impressions" of the respective strategies.
-CTRL clearly and significantly outperforms all the other methods, achieving the highest portfolio terminal value by the end of the testing period.
-Indeed, CTRL consistently ranks among the best-performing methods throughout the entire period.
-While this is the average performance over 100 experiments, when comparing the final value on an instance-by-instance basis, CTRL outperforms the second best method, ew, in 76 out of 100 instances.\footnote{The outperformance of the na\"ive ew strategy is known in the literature (e.g. \citealp{demiguel2009optimal}).} From Figure \ref{fig:wealth}, we also observe that CTRL falls dramatically during the 2008 financial crisis, but it is also the quickest to recover from the loss.
-This visual inspection will be confirmed by the short recovery time to be discussed in momentarily.
+\paragraph{\textbf{Wealth trajectories}} First, we compare the wealth trajectories under different strategies over 100 independent experiments, each (except the S\&P 500 index) with 10 randomly selected S\&P 500 constituents.
+They are depicted in Figure \ref{fig:wealth}.
+These trajectories summarize cross-instance performance and provide first impressions of the respective strategies.
+(For further visual clarity, the E-Companion \ref{subsec:focused-wealth} presents wealth-trajectory plots for a focused comparison among CTRL, ew, mv, and ctmv.)
+CTRL clearly outperforms all the other methods, achieving the highest portfolio terminal value by the end of the testing period.
+Moreover, CTRL ranks among the best-performing methods {\it throughout} the entire period.
+Beyond this aggregate view, when comparing the final value on an instance-by-instance basis, CTRL outperforms the second-best method, ew, in 70 out of 100 instances.\footnote{The outperformance of the na\"ive ew strategy is known in the literature (e.g. \citealp{demiguel2009optimal}).} From Figure \ref{fig:wealth}, we also observe that CTRL falls sharply during the 2008 financial crisis, but it is also the quickest to recover.
+This visual inspection will be consistent with the recovery-time metric reported below.